cap-js/docs/java/cqn-services/remote-services.md

       url: https://url-of-the-second-cap-application
 ```

-In the given example, `shared-xsuaa` is the name of the xsuaa service instance both micro services are bound to.
+`shared-xsuaa` is the name of the xsuaa service instance both CAP applications are bound to.

 While service bindings typically only provide authentication details, they don´t provide the concrete authentication strategy (e.g. technical/system user or named user flow).
-Specifically xsuua instances also don´t expose the URL to the _Remote Service_.
-Thus, this information need to be explicitly defined in the configuration of the _Remote Service_.
+Specifically xsuua instances also don´t expose the URL to the remote API.
+Thus, this information needs to be explicitly defined in the configuration of the _Remote Service_.

-The parameter `onBehalfOf` in the given example is set to `currentUser` which means that the user that is bound to the current Request Context will be used regardless if this is a technical/system or named user.
+The parameter `onBehalfOf` in the given example is set to `currentUser` which means that the user that is bound to the current Request Context will be used.
+Regardless if this is a technical/system or named user.
 The property is optional with default value `currentUser`.
 Other options are `systemUser`and `systemUserProvider` which allow an explicit switch to a technical user in the current tenant respectively the provider tenant. `systemUserProvider` can be especially used if you need to establish an internal communication channel that is not accessible for subscriber tenants.

 As the URL typically is not known at development time, it can be alternatively defined as an environment variable `CDS_REMOTE_SERVICES_<name>_OPTIONS_URL`.